SAKryukov/vscode-extensible-markdown/docs/index.md

 Two last patterns are more complicated.
 They match the text taken in a *pair* of [quotation marks](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table), either `""` or `''`.
 Importantly, they should be balanced, to get processed.

-The value of the option "markdown.extension.convertToHtml.options.smartQuotes" should be a string with four characters.
+The value of the option "`markdown.extension.convertToHtml.options.smartQuotes`" should be a string with four characters.
 If the values resolved to false in a *conditional expression* (undefined, null) or contain less than four characters, no replacement is performed — this is the way to turn the feature off, even if other typographer substitutions are enabled.
 For languages such as English, Hindi, Indonesian, etc., it should be `“”‘’` (default); for many European languages and languages using Cyrillic system, it's `«»‹›`, `«»“”` or the like (second pair highly polymorphic and rarely used), and so on.

 ## Additional Plug-ins